receptron/graphai/docs/Tutorial.md

 A *static nodes* is a place holder of a value, just like a *variable* in computer languages.

-The example below performs the exact same operation, but uses one *static node*, **prompt*, which holds the value "Explain ML's transformer in 100 words".
+The example below performs the same operation, but uses one *static node*, **prompt**, which holds the value "Explain ML's transformer in 100 words".

 ```YAML
 version: 0.3